-(2) a predictor of endometriosis, associated infertility, and breast, ovarian and lung cancer
+(2) a predictor of breast, ovarian and lung cancer

-(3) a biomarker that identifies patients who will uniquely respond to agents used to treat cancer
+(3) a biomarker that identifies women who can be protected from cancer by staying on estrogen, and that identifies patients who will respond uniquely to cancer treatment

-- What environmental factors, hormone exposures, medicines, or other lifestyle factors can influence cancer risk for individuals with the KRAS-variant?
+- What environmental factors, hormone exposures, medicines, or other lifestyle factors can influence disease risk for individuals with identified biomarkers?